welbornprod/colrc/README.md

 ```

 There is also a "snippet runner" that can build and run
-arbitrary C code snippets, but is useful for building and running all example
+arbitrary C code snippets, mainly used for building and running all example
 code snippets found in the ColrC source code itself:
 ```bash
 ./tools/snippet.py --examples